-The School of Education and Public Service collaborates with Cooperating School Teachers and Principals in the preparation of our Candidates for their Profession.
+The School of Humanities, Education, and the Arts' Education Preparation Programs collaborate with Cooperating School Teachers and Principals in the preparation of our Candidates for their Profession.
 Since Fall 2010, Cooperating school partners have been present at Teacher Education Progression Phase II interviews and have provided valuable feedback to our candidates about their readiness for student teaching.

 We especially Thank the Wilson County Teachers of the Year group, whose feedback and insight has been consistently valuable to us and our candidates.

 Before approval to enter TEP Phase II: Professional Student Teaching semester, all undergraduate candidates for teacher licensure must meet the following requirements:

 - Be fully admitted Teacher Education Candidates (passed all requirements under TEP I;

 - Complete a formal interview with the Teacher Education Committee;